knimu/NEXUS/README.md

 The endpoint validates malformed or invalid requests and returns appropriate error responses.

-🧪 Testing Coverage
+Testing Coverage

-NEXUS was tested using multiple categories required for a security prototype:
+NEXUS was tested using multiple categories of security scenarios.

 Normal Case